High taxation makes 2022 economy bleak — ACCI

-AS Nigerians continue to grapple with harsh economic realities, the orgenised private sector, yesterday, raised concern over high taxation making 2022 economy bleak.
+AS Nigerians continue to grapple with harsh economic realities, the organised private sector, yesterday, raised concern over high taxation making the 2022 economy bleak.

 He also encouraged businessmen and women in Nigeria to remain undaunted and consistent in applying innovative methods and strategies to sustain their businesses in 2022 as they have done in 2021.

-However, he urged operators of small and medium scale businesses not to relent but continue to advocate for improved business climate in Nigeria, while he acknowledged that the COVID-19, pandemic has pushed businesses around the globe over the technology tipping point, given rise to new industry challenges, and has transformed businesses forever.
+However, he urged operators of small and medium scale businesses not to relent but continue to advocate for the improved business climate in Nigeria, while he acknowledged that the COVID-19, the pandemic has pushed businesses around the globe over the technology tipping point, given rising to new industry challenges, and has transformed businesses forever.

 The statement said: “With carefully formulated tools and well-advanced preparation, the toughest challenges could be turned into opportunities.
 We call on the government to intensify its efforts in providing the technology and digital infrastructure well needed for new business techniques in line with current realities.